evocn/lambda/content/archetypes.md

 Their spell book and materials take up 1 LOAD each, and their arcane focus requires 1 LOAD as well.
 Without any of these essential components, they must make checks for memory to cast any spell.

 Choose 5 of the following spells.
+INT is their governing attribute.

 ***Light*** |
 Illuminate an object and cast light in a Zone until you dispel it.